 The perfect spot for a DIY hose hanger

 The bushes have been gone for about 2 years now, and my old hose was stored in this handy hose reel.
 This hose reel lasted a really long time and I loved the fact that it was automatic in the fact that there was a little switch to flip that used the power of the water to ROLL your hose up by it’s own power.

 My hose developed several leaks and I got a new heavy duty hose for Christmas.
 The new hose had large fittings that won’t fit the handy hose reel.

 NOTE: how ugly the peeling paint is.
 Because the bushes had been in the way, the paint hadn’t been dealt with for …. ohhh….. about 20 years or so!

-The first step was digging a post hole.
+The first step to installing the diy hose hanger was digging a post hole.
 I’ve dug a few in my day, but I have to say it never went as fast as this one did.
 I borrowed these post hole diggers from my neighbor Rodney, and he’s anal about keeping his tools sharp.
 Lucky me!

 It may have been overkill, but I dug the hole the full 24” that was marked on the post hole diggers handles.

 I used a bag of quikrete that I had left after putting up the picket fence posts.
 These bags of concrete are very heavy.
 I had 2 bags stored on a small dolly, and was able to drag one of the bags off the dolly onto this little cart to transport it from the garage to the other side of the house.
 There is no way I could have lifted—let alone CARRIED this bag.